bpyle02/Portfolio/README.md

 ## Current Version: 0.3.2
 Changelog:
+### 0.3.5
+- Created the Photos page that displays a masonry-style grid of my favorite photos
+### 0.3.4
+- Added the ability to download my resume
+### 0.3.3
+- Created sorting functionality so users can now click a tag on a post or project to view only posts / projects associated with that tag
 ### 0.3.2
 - Fixed a bug where the post content would display as plain text with no styles
 ### 0.3.1